jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 [A2.3](./chap_appdx.html#a23-validity-of-mos-obtained-by-automr-for-excited-state-calculations).

 ## 4.4.13 DMRGCI_prog
-Specify the program for performing DMRG-CASCI calculation, e.g. `DMRGCI_prog=PySCF`.
-Currently only PySCF is supported and it is the default program.
-According to the computational experience of `jxzou`, the Block-1.5/Block2 are the fastest DMRG program currently.

-Note that in fact the DMRG-CASCI calculations are performed by Block and PySCF, not only by PySCF.
-Thus you should install the Block-1.5 or Block2 program.
-And you should also cite corresponding reference of the Block program.

-Also note that the MPI version used by Block is probably contradicted with MPI version used by ORCA, thus you have to comment one version of MPI environment variables at a time.
-Or you can use a Shell script to submit the automr job, in which your desired MPI environment variables are written.

-By default, the OpenMP version of Block would be called during performing DMRG calculations.
-But if you want to use MPI version of Block (and you have installed it), you need to write `mokit{block_mpi}`.
+The usage of this keyword is the same as [DMRGSCF_prog](#4414-dmrgscf_prog).

 ## 4.4.14 DMRGSCF_prog
 Specify the program for performing DMRG-CASSCF calculation, e.g. `DMRGSCF_prog=PySCF`.
 Currently only PySCF is supported and it is the default program.
 According to the computational experience of `jxzou`, the Block-1.5/Block2 are the fastest DMRG program currently.

 Note that in fact the DMRG-CASSCF calculations are performed by Block and PySCF, not only by PySCF.
 Thus you should install the Block-1.5 or Block2 program.
 And you should also cite corresponding reference of the Block program.
+For PySCF >= 2.0, you also need to install the [pyscf[dmrgscf]](https://pyscf.org/install.html#install-pyscf-extensions) extension.

 Also note that the MPI version used by Block is probably contradicted with MPI version used by ORCA, thus you have to comment one version of MPI environment variables at a time.
 Or you can use a Shell script to submit the automr job, in which your desired MPI environment variables are written.